jgseong/note/README.md

 Repository for Jgseong's note.

-Deployed by github-page powered by MkDocs
+Deployed by github-page using MkDocs